metridoc/metridoc-rails/config/data_sources/borrowdirect_reshare/README.md

 * Symbols
 * Status
 * Patron Request Audit
+* Host LMS Location
+* Host LMS Pick Locations

+The patron requests table is further enriched by mapping the pick location foreign key to a human readable name.

 The remaining tables are constructed locally to form simple summary tables to build reports from: